awsdocs/aws-dms-user-guide/doc_source/CHAP_Source.DocumentDB.md

   })
 ```

-The following code creates a user with minimal privileges on the database to be migrated\.
+For Amazon DocumentDB 3\.6, the code following creates a user with minimal privileges on the database to be migrated\.

 ```
 use database_to_migrate